An International Conference from the Comfort of Your Own Home!

 - A back and forth process, modifications will be sent back to the responsible Editor/ Series Editor and another round of evaluation conducted.

-Publishing in ASTI by Springer (Scopus indexed)
+by Springer (Scopus indexed)

 After the conference, the submitted manuscripts of authors interested in publishing in the ASTI book series will undergo a rigorous peer review process resulting in a final decision made by the editors.
 Only accepted research will be published as a chapter in the Book Series entitled “Advances in Science, Technology and Innovation” (ASTI) by Springer.
-The ASTI Book Series is by managed highly professional members of an International Editorial Board to ensure high-quality material for online publication.
+The ASTI Book Series is managed by highly professional members of an International Editorial Board to ensure high-quality material for online publication.

 The ASTI Book Series is fully indexed in Scopus.
 Some titles have been successfully indexed or submitted for indexation in Web of Science (ISI).